dendie851/iot-space-mapping/README.md

-# IoT Space Mapping and Radar Visualization
+# IoT Object & Obstacle Detection and Radar Visualization

 A smart for object detection and obstacle-detection system utilizing an ESP32, an HC-SR04 ultrasonic sensor, a servo motor, MQTT communication, and interactive Python/Pygame/Matplotlib visualizations.